 This plane, serial number 67-22584, was the first C-9A delivered to the Military Airlift Command in 1968 and was retired from the Air Mobility Command (AMC) in August 2005 after 37 years of outstanding service.
 It was delivered by a crew from the 932nd Airlift Wing Stationed at Scott AFB, Illinois.

-The C-9A Nightingale is a modified version of the McDonnell Douglas’s DC-9.
-It is the only aircraft in the inventory specifically designed for the movement of litter and ambulatory patients.
-The C-9A’s airlift capability to carry 40 litter patients or 40 ambulatory and four litter patients, or combinations of those, provides the flexibility for AMC’s worldwide aero medical evacuation role.
+The C-9A Nightingale is a modified version of the McDonnell Douglas DC-9.
+It’s the only aircraft in the inventory specifically designed for the movement of litter and ambulatory patients.
+The C-9A’s airlift capability to carry 40 litter patients or 40 ambulatory and four litter patients, or combinations of those, provides the flexibility for AMC’s worldwide aeromedical evacuation role.

-- A special care area with a separate ventilation system for patients requiring isolation or intensive care.
+- Special care area with a separate ventilation system for patients requiring isolation or intensive care

-- A medical refrigerator for preserving whole blood and biological drugs.
+- Medical refrigerator for preserving whole blood and biological drugs

-- A medical supply work area with sink, medicine storage section and work table, fore and aft galleys and lavatories.
+- Medical supply work area with sink, medicine storage section and work table, fore and aft galleys, and lavatories

-- A medical crew director’s station with desk, communication panel and a control panel to monitor cabin temperature, therapeutic oxygen and vacuum systems.
+- Medical crew director’s station with desk, communication panel, and a control panel to monitor cabin temperature, therapeutic oxygen, and vacuum systems

-- An auxiliary power unit that provides electrical power for uninterrupted cabin air conditioning, quick servicing during en route stops and self-starting for the twin engines.
+- Auxiliary power unit that provides electrical power for uninterrupted cabin air conditioning, quick servicing during en route stops, and self-starting for the twin engines